-- I decided not to pursue doing more in a feminist Hellenism series after the social media things that happened this summer; I think my energy can be directed elsewhere.
+- I decided not to pursue doing more in the feminism series after the social media things that happened this summer; I think my energy can be directed elsewhere.

 - Exiting any involvement with the UU has been fairly successful.

 - I’m happy with my prayer routine right now.

 In 2020, I’ve merged my religious goals with my normal life goals because I don’t really see them as separate.

 - That was my goal in 2019, and it worked well.
 In 2020, I’m starting off — as I’ve mentioned — by reading Plato’s Republic, Laws, and Timaeus alongside whichever commentaries exist.

 - I will also read Conflict Is Not Abuse early in the calendar year.

 - Meditate for 5-10 minutes per day.
 This improves my focus when I pray, so getting it consistent will be a major win for me in 2020.

 Sometimes, I wonder if I need to focus on other religious things — like get better at divination — but the space that opens up for divination is so much like the bottomless and breathless intellectual space that it’s important to hit before writing devotional poetry so it flows properly.
 I was praying to Apollôn yesterday and realized that I prefer poetry and hieropoeia and that I love that creative space for what it is.
 I will be satisfied with the direction I have chosen.